 We are a snack family and carrot cake is one of our favorite desserts, so it just makes sense to combine the two into this delicious carrot cake granola.
-By using gluten free oats and coconut oil, this recipe is both vegan and gluten free!

 Ingredient Notes